 Telephone: 01895 277222

 - Oakland Clinic

 Address: 32 Parkway, Hillingdon, UB10 9JX

 For more information on contraceptive services, email email@example.com

-Your C-Card will give you access to condoms, femidoms, dental dams or sexual health information, whether you are having sex, thinking about having sex or you are just curious.
+It gives you access to free condoms, femidoms, dental dams and sexual health information - whether you are having sex, thinking about having sex or you are just curious.

-You will need to provide some basic information which will be confidentially kept and only used for monitoring the scheme.
+To get a C-Card, you will need to provide some basic information, which will be confidentially kept and only used for monitoring the scheme.